 Kim joined the Society in July 2015 from TSB where she held second line risk roles in Risk Oversight and Financial Crime Policy and Liaison.
 Kim worked for Scottish Widows Bank for 15 years in a range of roles, including Compliance Consultant in the 5 years before moving to TSB in 2013 as part of the divestment from the Lloyds Banking Group.
 Kim was appointed Head of Risk in 2017 and in her capacity as Chief Risk Officer is responsible for the Society’s Risk Management Framework which includes providing independent oversight and challenge to the business.
 As Money Laundering Reporting Officer she is also responsible for the Society’s policies and procedures for countering financial crime.
 Kim is a member of the Chartered Institute of Bankers in Scotland and the Institute of Operational Risk.

 Kerra joined the Society in 2014 and has responsibility for all marketing activity, including advertising, brand communications, digital, retail and customer insight.
 She also leads the Society’s member engagement and sponsorship programmes.
 Prior to joining the Society, Kerra held a variety of senior marketing and commercial roles with Tesco Bank and John Menzies plc.
-A member of the Chartered Institute of Marketing, Kerra began her career in the drinks industry as a graduate trainee with Scottish & Newcastle.
+A Fellow of the Chartered Institute of Marketing, Kerra began her career in the drinks industry as a graduate trainee with Scottish & Newcastle.

 Prior to joining Scottish Building Society in 2013, Andrew spent 8 years at Scottish Widows Bank, predominantly as a Credit Manager involved in mortgage new lending, arrears management, portfolio management and fraud prevention.
 Latterly he moved to the Risk and Compliance Team as Manager, Legal and Regulatory Change focussing on the Mortgage Market Review.
 Andrew began his career in financial services with Northern Rock in 1988, remaining with them for 15 years.
 Andrew worked in branches in the Newcastle area before moving to Edinburgh in 1992, where he was later involved in establishing a new Mortgage Service Centre.